kyleobrien/muntzbot/README.md

 muntzbot
 ========

 A simple Twitter bot that responds to the mention of "Nelson Muntz" with his characteristic laugh.
+After 7,237 tweets and 492 followers, I'm no longer interested in appealing the ongoing, and well-deserved, suspensions from the Twitter spam team.

 Changelog
 =========

++ 1.0.6 - Removed keys, secrets and tokens, They've all been invalidated anyway.
 + 1.0.5 - Better parroting of laughs, using regex for "Haw haw!", "Ha ha!", and "¡Ja ha!".
 + 1.0.4 - Timestamps on all logs and moved Twitter credential variables to the top of the file.
 Also, searching for “haw” string, so that I can more accurately mimic the expected laugh type.
 + 1.0.3 - I can’t remember what I changed in this version. :-(